 NCI supports research on novel tools and methods for diagnosing cancer.
 This work includes the development of tests and imaging technologies that can provide specific information about an individual’s cancer.
 Other priorities include the development of diagnostic tools that can be used in laboratory research.

-One of eight major programs managed by NCI’s Division of Cancer Treatment and Diagnosis (DCTD), the CDP aims to improve the diagnosis and assessment of cancer.
-Investigators supported by CDP work on a range of projects, including the development of diagnostic tests to better characterize cancers and provide information that can help doctors and patients make clinical decisions.
+One of eight major programs managed by NCI’s Division of Cancer Treatment and Diagnosis (DCTD), the Cancer Diagnosis Program (CDP) aims to stimulate, coordinate and fund research for the development of diagnostic and therapeutic biomarkers, novel technologies and biospecimen resources and science.
+CDP-supported investigators work on a range of projects, including the development of innovative in vitro diagnostics, novel diagnostic technologies, and appropriate human specimens to better characterize cancers and allow improved medical decision making and evaluation of response to treatment.
 The program supports research at medical centers, hospitals, businesses, and universities throughout the United States.
-Two CDP initiatives are the:
+The CDP plays roles in the following initiatives:

-PACCT also played a role in developing the TAILORx clinical trial.
-This NCI-sponsored study is using a gene-based test to see if a panel of genes that are frequently associated with risk of recurrence in women with early-stage breast cancer can be used to assign patients to the most appropriate and effective treatment.
-Specifically, the test helps to assess the likely benefit from certain types of chemotherapy.
+- The TAILORx Clinical Trial, a study sponsored by the NCI, used a gene-based test to determine whether a panel of genes frequently associated with the risk of recurrence in women with early-stage breast cancer can be used to assign patients to the most appropriate and effective treatment.
+Specifically, the test helped to assess the likely benefit from certain types of chemotherapy.

 DCTD’s CIP supports research on the use of imaging techniques to noninvasively diagnose cancer and the identification of disease subsets in patients, among other research areas.
 An area of focus for CIP researchers is functional or molecular imaging, which visualizes physiological, cellular, or molecular processes in living tissues as they occur.
 Molecular imaging is critical for fundamental improvements in the care of patients with cancer.CIP supports the: